Well-being

 The tug of war no longer exists.
 Instead, you’ll live your life with increasing peace and clarity.

-I hope that learning more about Conscious Eating and how it can bring more calm, happiness and peace into your life is helpful to you.
+I hope learning more about Conscious Eating and how it can bring more calm, happiness and peace into your life is helpful to you.

 • How to Insulate Yourself from Toxic Positivity

 Positivity is good for well-being.
-The caveat is if positivity helps you avoid or suppress negative emotions it can become toxic.
+The caveat is if positivity helps you avoid or suppress negative emotions, it can become toxic.

 There’s a thin line between positivity and toxic positivity and it quickly becomes very complicated, but here’s some help.